-The Company's Compensation Committee is responsible for reviewing and approving the reimbursement by the Company of the compensation of its chief financial officer and chief compliance officer and their staffs.
+The Company's Compensation Committee is responsible for reviewing and approving the reimbursement by the Company of the allocable portion of the compensation of its chief financial officer and chief compliance officer and their staffs.

-The current members of FSC's Compensation Committee are Messrs.
-Castro-Blanco, Dutkiewicz and Ray, each of whom is not an interested person of FSC as defined in the 1940 Act and is independent for purposes of the NASDAQ Listing Rules.
-Mr. Ray serves as the chairman of FSC's Compensation Committee.
-As discussed below, none of FSC's executive officers are directly compensated by FSC.
-FSC's Compensation Committee met once during the 2015 fiscal year.
+The current members of the Company's Compensation Committee are Messrs.
+Castro-Blanco, Dutkiewicz and Ray, each of whom is not an interested person of the Company as defined in the 1940 Act and is independent for purposes of the NASDAQ listing rules.
+Mr. Ray serves as the Chairman of the Company's Compensation Committee.
+As discussed below, none of the Company's executive officers are directly compensated by FSC.
+FSC's Compensation Committee met twice during the 2016 fiscal year.

-The charter of the Compensation Committee is available in print to any stockholder who requests it and is also available on FSC's website at http://fsc.fifthstreetfinance.com.
+The charter of the Company's Compensation Committee is available in print to any stockholder who requests it and is also available on the Company's website at http://fsc.fifthstreetfinance.com.